hashMH/bufQueuePubSub/README.md

 >Enter Queue Name or Enter q or quit: apple
 >Enter Element for your Buffer Message: 1

+>python hail_enterprise.py demo
+>Its runs a random data through the program.

 enterprise_respond.py -- It''s enterprises receiver module, which can selectively listen to keys

 >python enterprise_respond.py apple orange